VOTE NOW! Dress Our Host for the Oscars Red Carpet

 Voting will be open exclusively on our free E!
 News app through Friday, March 2.

 Tune in to E! on Sunday starting at 1 p.m.
-PT/10 a.m.
+ET/10 a.m.
 PT for a live reveal of Erin's red carpet outfit.

 Scroll down to see a larger view of Erin's dress options!